zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Generate Index" : Generate the history.dat index now (this can take some time)

 ** Previous versions history **

+*v 2.4*

+- Snapshots aspect ratio is now adapted to 4:3 or 3:4 automatically
+- Some improvements to shaders, cleaned up the code
+- Revamped the History page adding a CRT-like shader to the game preview
+- Tweaked the appearance of themes (dark is now darker) and fixed some bugs in snapshots scaling

 *v 2.3*